All-Tackle World Records For Lake Trout

 Food and Beverages

-Breakfast and dinner are served in the main lodge and lunch is on the water with your guide.
+Breakfast and dinner are served in the main lodge and lunch are on the water with your guide.
 Meals are served family style and the food is fantastic.
 There is always a pot of hot coffee on and cookies and pastries available for snacks.
 Every Thursday is ‘Wine and Cheese’ night with lake trout sashimi.
 There is a bar in the main dining room that is open until 10 pm each night.
 Alcoholic beverages are not included in your package and you will have a bar tab at the end of your stay.
-You are certainly more that welcome to BYOB if you prefer.
-The water in the lake is pure and void of parasites so the guides just brings cups for drinking water!
+You are certainly more than welcome to BYOB if you prefer.
+The water in the lake is pure and void of parasites so the guides just bring cups for drinking water!

 Typical Length of Stay